oliyh/kamera/README.md

   actual: (not (< 0.020624 0.01))
 ```

+The target directory will contain an expected, actual and difference image for every devcard.
-The three files referenced will look like this:
+The three files referenced above will look like this:

 ![](doc/juxtaposed.png?raw=true)

-### URL driven
+### Core API

 If you don't use figwheel or devcards you can still use kamera to take screenshots and compare them to reference images.

 You will have to provide a list of "targets" for kamera to test.
 Each target must provide a `:url` and `:reference-file` and can override any setting from the `:default-target` [options](#options).

 ```clojure
 (require '[kamera.core :as k])